 A delicious salad like this will help you save money as well as getting all your daily nutrient requirements.

-You see we’re on a complete money saving exercise here now, since I mentioned in chicken caesar salad recipe, that we’ve booked a trip to Uganda in December to go Gorilla Trekking.
+You see we’re on a complete money saving exercise here now, since we’ve booked a trip to Uganda in December to go Gorilla Trekking!

-But in the meantime and back to this recipe let’s list just some of the superfood nutritional benefits of this summer superfood salad that contribute towards your health and wellbeing!
+And check out the list below of just some of the superfood nutritional benefits of this summer superfood salad that contribute towards your health and wellbeing!

 Why This Superfood Salad Is So Good For You!

 - Quinoa contains twice the protein content of rice and is known to be an excellent source of calcium, magnesium and manganese.
 It also has high levels of several B vitamins, vitamin E and dietary fibre.